AliSoftware/alisoftware.github.io/_posts/2015-12-17-let-it-throw.md

 ![Frozen-Illustration-2](/assets/frozen-failure.jpg)
 {: style="text-align: center"}

-You can see that `someFunctionWitchCanFail` returns a plain `String`, which is the type returned when everything was ok.
+You can see that `someFunctionWhichCanFail` returns a plain `String`, which is the type returned when everything was ok.
 It makes it easy to call the function "normally", first thinking (in the `do { … }` block) about the **happy** path, to handle the case where nothing wrong happens.

 The only reminder that those methods can fail is the `try` keyword that the compiler enforces you to add in front of that call, otherwise it's like a non-throwing function call.
 And then, you only write the code to handle errors in a separate place (inside the `catch`)